xlladdins/xll/docs/Excel4MacrosE-G.md

 **EDIT.TOOL**(**bar\_id**, **position**)

-Bar\_id    is the number of the toolbar containing the button you want to edit.
+Bar\_id&nbsp;&nbsp;&nbsp;&nbsp;is the number of the toolbar containing the button you want to edit.
 For a list of toolbar numbers, see ADD.TOOL.
 Use the GET.TOOLBAR function to return the information about a toolbar.

-Position    is the position on the toolbar of the button you want to edit.
-Buttons are numbered from the left starting at 1.
-Gaps between buttons are counted as positions.
+Position&nbsp;&nbsp;&nbsp;&nbsp;is the position on the toolbar of the button you want to edit.
+Buttons are numbered from the left starting at
+1. Gaps between buttons are counted as positions.

 **Related Functions**

-ADD.TOOL   Adds a button to a toolbar
+ADD.TOOL&nbsp;&nbsp;&nbsp;Adds a button to a toolbar

-GET.TOOLBAR   Returns information about a toolbar
+GET.TOOLBAR&nbsp;&nbsp;&nbsp;Returns information about a toolbar

 Return to [top](#E)